 However, there are certain circumstances where it still may be worthwhile to have some local currency on hand before arriving in a foreign country.
 First, some small airports may only have a single ATM -- and there's no guarantee that it will be functioning, or that your particular ATM card will be compatible with it.

-Likewise, certain countries may also have spotty ATM service; we were nearly stranded without cash on one small Caribbean island when the only cash machine in town was out of service.
-(Fortunately it was a weekday, and we were able to go into the bank for a cash advance.)
+Likewise, certain countries may also have spotty ATM service; one IndependentTraveler.com editor was nearly stranded without cash on a small Caribbean island when the only cash machine in town was out of service.
+(Fortunately it was a weekday, and she was able to go into the bank for a cash advance.)